One of our neighbourhood temples Wat Nong

 These funds are enough for only 2 meals per day.
 The orphanage relies on clothing donations from tourists, and educational materials are sadly lacking.

-Lotus Villa provides bread every day for each child, eggs for 3 days per week and 4 fruit days each week to improve the health and development of each child.
+Lotus Villa provides fruit every day for each child, and meat and eggs for 3 days per week to improve the health and development of each child.
 We also provide pork, chicken and fish weekly to provide important protein nutrition for the children.

 Any donations of clothing are warmly welcomed